wangziqi2013/wangziqi2013.github.io/_posts/2022-08-07-fvc-in-data-caches.markdown

 with tag access (dictionary is very small, so this is doable).
 For compressed words, just read data array as in a regular cache.

+3. Every global pattern table / base cache / dictionary design has this problem: The dictionary or whatever structure is not scalable, and is insensitive to program contexts.

 This paper proposes Frequent Value Compression in L1 data cache.
 The paper is motivated by frequent value locality, a data phenomenon that a small number of frequently occurring values constitute a large portion of a program's working set and memory traffic.